Aafreen29/IntelliTravel-Agent/README.md

 # Smart Travel Agent

 ## Overview
-A sophisticated travel recommendation application built with Streamlit that leverages LLMs (Large Language Models) and the Google Maps API to create personalized travel experiences.
+A comprehensive travel recommendation application that leverages LLMs (Large Language Models) and the Google Maps API to create personalized travel experiences.
+Its built with Streamlit.

 ## 🌟 Features